GIScience/gis-training-resource-center/content/Modul_5/en_qgis_non_spatial_tools.md

 ```
 ## Table functions

+For a comprehensive overview on the attribute table's functionality and its purpose, you're invited to explore the [Wiki](/content/Wiki/en_qgis_attribute_table_wiki.md) article on it.

 ### Add field
-The information of a vector layer can be accessed through its attribute table, and it can be enriched by adding new fields to this table.
+The information within a vector layer can be accessed through its attribute table, and it can be enhanced by introducing new fields to this table.
+These additional fields may be derived from calculations, as exemplified in the following case where population density is computed to provide deeper insights into spatial population distribution.

 ```{Attention}
 Depending on the information that will be added to the created attribute field, the correct data type must be selected.
 ```
 __Possible data types:__

+The most common ones are:
 - __Whole number: Integer (32 and 64 bit)__
 - __Decimal number (real)__
 - __Text (string)__

+Additional options:
 - Date and Date and time
 - Boolean

-The most common data types are the first three.

 ````{dropdown} Add a field for population density; the data type should be Decimal number (real)
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_qgis_add_field.mp4"></video>